circlefin/stablecoin-evm/doc/tokendesign.md

 Each `minter` has a `mintingAllowance`, which CENTRE configures.
 The `mintingAllowance` is how many tokens that minter may issue, and as a `minter` issues tokens, their `mintingAllowance` declines.
 CENTRE will periodically reset the `mintingAllowance` as long as a `minter` remains in good standing with CENTRE and is maintaining adequate reserves for the tokens they have issued.
+The `mintingAllowance` is to limit the damage if any particular
+`minter` is compromised.

 ### Adding Minters
 CENTRE adds minters via the `configureMinter` method.
 When a minter is configured a `mintingAllowance` is specified,